corrode/corrode.github.io/content/podcast/teaser.md

 first episode we will talk to Paul Dix, founder and CTO of [InfluxData](https://www.influxdata.com/), about how the company rewrote the core of their time series database in Rust.
 Stay tuned!
-We will release the first episode on December 1st and then weekly episodes every Thursday.
+We will release the first episode on Thurday, December 14th and then biweekly episodes every Thursday.

 <!-- more -->